Parikta/Parikta/README.md

-Hey, I’m Parikta
+👋 Hey, I’m Parikta!
+🌟 About Me

--Interested to know more about me?
+Interested to know more about me?
+Let's see... 🤔

-Let's see...🤔

-I'm a tech nerd and crazy about any new tech, inventions and pretty much anything that is creative and unique.

-Well, that being said, you will always find me interested/curious to talk or collaborate with you in anything that is creative, original, futuristic and above.
-Tech-related.
+I'm a tech nerd 🤓, crazy about any new tech 🛠️, inventions 💡, and pretty much anything that is creative and unique 🎨.
+I’m always interested and curious to talk or collaborate on projects that are creative ✨, original , futuristic 🚀, and tech-related 🌐.

-If you have an idea and you want to scale it up or just another mind to make it true, congrats you found me✌🏻.
+If you have an idea 💡 and you want to scale it up 📈 or just need another mind to make it true 🤝, congrats—you found me! ✌🏻

-You can reach me at

-Mail: bparikta@gmail.com
+📬 Contact
+Feel free to reach out: